peerparty/peerpolls/README.md

 ### Start Debian container

-`$ docker run -p 80:80 -it --name peerpolls peerpolls`
+`$ docker run -p 80:80 -it --name peerpolls debian:latest`

 #### If you want to map to a directory/folder outside the container